sociospatial/sociospatial.github.io/_pages/team.md

 __Dr.
 David Gogishvili__ _Principal Investigator_

-David received his doctoral degree in Urban Studies and Regional Science at Italy’s Gran Sasso Science Institute in 2017.
-Subsequently, he joined the Faculty of Geosciences and Environment at University of Lausanne as xxxx.
-He is currently …
+David received his doctoral degree in Urban Studies and Regional Science with honours at Italy’s Gran Sasso Science Institute in 2017.
+Subsequently, he joined the University of Lausanne as a postdoctoral researcher where he studied the impact of megaprojects in the urban development of Kazakhstan.
+Currently, he is a postdoctoral scholar at the Department of Urban Studies at Malmö University where he is carrying out a research project scrutinizing the role of legal exceptions in urban planning.
+He is focused on the implementation of the real estate megaproject Panorama Tbilisi in Georgia and its surrounding governmental discourses.
+His research interests involve mega-events, mega-projects, the cities of the Global East and the geopolitics of academic knowledge production.
+David is a founder of Soviet Past Research Laboratory and Iare Pekhit.

 __Suzanne Harris-Brandts__ _Principal Investigator_